-My passion in this field has only grown stronger throughtout my journey in RUMC, and I am glad i chose Medicine as my longlife career.
+My passion in this field has only grown stronger throughout my journey in RUMC, and I am glad I chose Medicine as my lifelong career.

 Dr. Olivia Wong Yan Qi (Class of 2020)

-I grew up idolizing my parents as they both doctors.
-Throughout my life, i have met many people whom my parents have trated and helped – which eventually inspired me to do the same.
+I grew up idolising my parents as they are both doctors.
+Throughout my life, I have met many people whom my parents have treated and helped – which eventually inspired me to do the same.

 Dr. Melvinder Singh (Class of 2020)

-The arrival of this day has proven the perseverance is the key to success, and I am glad that I had not given up as I am now able to better serve the society.
+The arrival of this day (conferring) has proven that perseverance is the key to success, and I am glad that I had not given up as I am now able to better serve society.

 Dr. Yeung Chun Yu (Class of 2020)

-I have always wanted to become a doctor as i was greatly drawn towards the humanitarian aspect of the profession.
-Having parents who are doctors indirectly fulled my passion for it as well.
+I have always wanted to become a doctor as I was greatly drawn towards the humanitarian aspect of the profession.
+Having parents who are doctors indirectly fueled my passion for it as well.

 Dr. Halima Haruna Mshelia (Class of 2020)

-I believe my experience of RUMC shaped me into the woman I am today.
+I believe my experience at RUMC shaped me into the woman I am today.
 I’ve become more resilient, enduring and compassionate – all the qualities that would make a well-rounded and competent doctor.

 Dr. Oloruntunmike Otitolola Adetona (Class of 2019)